More set-up tips

 Plain base saves

-If you want a base save that's just for 'plain' battles, i.e. ones without blockades or other special rearranging work, you could play through up to the point where you trigger the pass guards (Hunters and Elites), then save when you get the relevant 'pass checkpoint'.
+If you want a base save that's just for 'plain' battles, i.e. ones without blockades or other special rearranging work, you could play through up to the point where you trigger the pass guards (Hunters and Elites), then save when you get the associated checkpoint.
 The eventual attack dynamics of the enemy will depend to some extent on how they cram themselves into the pass, and they've yet to do that; so I think this makes a good starting point for getting a wide variety of attack dynamics in different saves.

 Alternatively, you could play up to the point where you've got a 'final phase checkpoint' as described in my refined routine, then save.
 In this case the enemy will have gone into the pass, but you'll still be able to influence their configuration by flying around a bit (you can lead them back and forth, as mentioned in my refined routine).
 So you'll still be able to obtain quite varied attack dynamics.
 Maybe not quite as much as with the former base save I described though.